2012 Wisconsin gubernatorial recall election: By county

+By congressional district

+Walker won six of eight congressional districts, including one that was represented by a Democrat.

 Analysis

 Despite the protests, which followed shortly after Walker's inauguration, Walker's margin of victory in the recall election increased by 1 percentage point compared to the previous election (6.8% vs 5.8%).
 Approximately 350,000 more people voted in the recall election than in the 2010 election (2.5 million vs 2.15 million), making voter turnout in the recall 57.8%, the highest for a Wisconsin gubernatorial election not on a presidential ballot.
 The Republican bastions of Ozaukee, Waukesha, and Washington had the highest turnouts in the state, at 74%, 72%, and 70% respectively.
 The Democratic bastion of Dane was not far behind, at 67% voter turnout.
 Menominee had the lowest turnout in the state, with only 28% voter turnout.
 Walker won 60 counties in the recall election, compared to 59 in 2010.
-3 counties flipped from Walker to Barrett in the recall election (Colombia, Kenosha, and La Crosse), while 4 counties flipped from Barrett to Walker in the recall election (Crawford, Eau Claire, Green, and Trempealeau).
+Three counties flipped from Walker to Barrett in the recall election (Columbia, Kenosha, and La Crosse), while four counties flipped from Barrett to Walker in the recall election (Crawford, Eau Claire, Green, and Trempealeau).
 Walker's margin of victory increased in 54 counties, while it decreased in 18 counties.
 Walker did better in most of northern Wisconsin, while Barrett did better in southeast Wisconsin and the most northern counties in the state.
 Twelve counties (Buffalo, Calumet, Clark, Door, Forest, Kewaunee, Outagamie, Pepin, Price, Rusk, Taylor, and Trempealeau) had swings towards Walker by six points or more compared to the last election, while six counties (Columbia, Dodge, Douglas, Kenosha, Racine, and Rock) had swings towards Barrett by two points or more.
 The Democratic strongholds of Dane County and Milwaukee County went more to Barrett in the recall election, while the Republican strongholds of Waukesha, Ozaukee, and Washington went more Walker.

 Craig Gilbert of the Milwaukee Journal Sentinel noted the similarities between the 2010 and 2012 elections while looking at the exit poll numbers.